 Rawls’s official argument is that the parties in the original position would prefer his principles of justice to utilitarianism.
+(I put the full statement of Rawls’s principles of justice at the bottom of this page.)
 Since the decision by the parties in the original position is guaranteed to be fair, Rawls maintains, the fact that they favor his principles over utilitarianism is a reason why you and I should also prefer his principles over utilitarianism.

 Today we will discuss Rawls’s case for thinking that the parties would choose his principles.
 Next time, we will talk about his reasons for thinking they would reject utilitarianism.
 I am going to tell you up front that, in the end, it all comes to pretty much the same thing.
 The argument is going to be that utilitarianism is too risky when compared with Rawls’s principles.

 Choosing the Best Worst

 The core of Rawls’s case is that the parties will prefer his principles over utilitarianism if they look at the worst possible outcome under each set of rules.
 That is, they should look at the worst possible lives under each set of rules and choose the system with the best worst outcome.
 This is the essence of the so-called maximin rule.

 To make his argument work, he needs to explain why the parties should give that much weight to the worst possible outcome.
 Why shouldn’t they take all of the other outcomes into account too?
 After all, we do not normally make decisions by comparing only the worst possible results of different choices.

 Rawls maintains there are three features of the decision to be made by the parties in the original position that make it rational for them to focus on the worst possible outcome.

 They cannot estimate the probabilities of being in any particular social position.

 They do not care very much about getting more than they could get in a society governed by Rawls’s principles.